A Step by Step Guide on How to Use a Fiberglass Repair Kit

 Step 2: Sanding the damaged area

 Use the Sandpaper 80 grit to sand the damaged area.
-It will remove all the rust, paint, primer, and gel-coat.
+It will remove all the rust, paint, primer, and gel coat.
 Sand the other side of the damaged spot too because repairing both sides will strengthen the surface.
 Clean the area again with acetone or soapy water.

-Step 3: Making resin and hardener mixture
+Step 3: Make resin and hardener mixture

-Cut several pieces of fiberglass cloth to one-inch larger than the cracked or holed area.
+Cut several pieces of fiberglass cloth to one inch larger than the cracked or holed area.
 Then mix the resin with the hardener in the mixing tray.
 Blend in small amounts and remember that the working life of the mixture will be nearly 8 to 12 minutes at 75°F. You have to use ten drops of hardener for one ounce of resin.

 Step 4: Applying a coat of mixture

 Use the paintbrush to apply a coat of mixed resin on the damaged area.
 The resin should cover the area that extends 2 to 3 inches beyond repair.
 Then, place a piece of fiberglass cloth onto the damaged spot and saturate it with the mixed resin.
 Keep applying layers of cloth pieces and resin until the area is repaired completely.
-Follow the same procedure for the both sides.
+Follow the same procedure for both sides.

 Step 5: Drying then sanding the damaged area